clicknium/clicknium-docs/doc/references/python/webdriver/browser/new_tab.md

 **Parameters:**
     &emsp;**url[Required]**: str
-        &emsp;&emsp; url string, the target site url, eg.: <https://www.bing.com>.
+        &emsp;&emsp; Url string, the target site url, eg.: <https://www.bing.com>.
     &emsp;**is_wait_complete**: bool
         &emsp;&emsp; is_wait_complete, whether to wait for the tab to complete loading, the default value is True.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;[BrowserTab](./browsertab/browsertab.md) object, you can execute following operations in the browser tab: find_element, find_elements, close, refresh and so on.